Panda Express: History

 In December 2017, Panda Express had opened the chain's 2,000th location, which is located in New York City near Columbia University.

-In February of 2022, Panda Restaurant Group filed a U.S. trademark application for the name PANDAVERSE for "downloadable virtual goods, namely, food items and beverages for use in virtual worlds" and "virtual food and beverage products."
+In February 2022, Panda Restaurant Group filed a U.S. trademark application for the name PANDAVERSE for "downloadable virtual goods, namely, food items and beverages for use in virtual worlds" and "virtual food and beverage products."
 The filing marked an intention to expand the Panda Express brand into the Metaverse.

 In March 2022, Panda Express committed to transitioning to 100% cage-free eggs, responding to pressure from animal welfare groups.